 If you’ve assembled a real Ace squad of game design friends, there’s a way for you to team up with them and earn some serious real-world loot.
 Microsoft offers an annual competition, called the ImagineCup, where teams of up to four eligible students compete in one of three different categories for serious prizes.

 One of the big competitions is the Games Competition, where each team is responsible for developing a complete piece of software.
-The presented software needs to be completed in a way where the judges are able to use it, play it, and judge it.
-The grand-prize winner in this category takes home $50,000 dollars.
+The presented software needs to be completed in a way where the judges can use it, play it, and judge it.
+The grand-prize winner in this category takes home $50,000.

 They get underway that same month.
 You can head over there to check out the current competitors right now, as they’ve only just wrapped up the semi-final stage of the competition.
 The 2016 World Champion has yet to be crowned.